barbarer/py4e-int/_sources/functions/flowofexecution.rst

     :answer_b: ...should follow the flow of execution.
     :answer_c: Both a and b
     :correct: c
-    :feedback_a: This is important.
+    :feedback_a: Incorrect!
+This is important, but so is B. Try again.
-    :feedback_b: This is important.
+    :feedback_b: Incorrect!
+This is important, but so is A. Try again.
-    :feedback_c: It is important to start reading from the beginning, but to follow the flow of execution as it continues.
+    :feedback_c: Correct!
+It is important to start reading from the beginning, but also to follow the flow of execution as it continues.

     When you read a program, you...